-From bottom-left and continuing clockwise, there is a PC port flash sync terminal (ready to control studio lighting), a mic port, a headphone port, an HDMI (micro) port, a SuperSpeed USB (USB 3.1 Gen 1) and USB Type-C Terminal.
+From bottom-left and continuing clockwise, there is a PC port flash sync terminal (ready to control studio lighting), a mic port, a headphone port, an HDMI (micro) port, a SuperSpeed USB (USB 3.1 Gen 1, USB 3.2 with revision A) and USB Type-C Terminal.

 Just like the a9, the right side of the camera features the NFC (Near Field Communication) touch point and a pair of memory card slots reside under the spring-loaded door released by the also-spring-loaded switch to the left.
 Note that the a7R II and a7R III/a9 use opposite memory card orientations.
 The a7R III is brand label-forward oriented, opposite of my preference as label-rearward allows me to more-quickly identify the card being inserted.
 As I mentioned before, the memory card door does not open quite far enough to permit my fingers to easily grasp ejected memory cards from the slots.